KallelGaNewk/audiomirror/readme.md

 4. Connect two playback devices to your computer.
 5. Run the program by running `cargo run --release` in your terminal.

-## Known issues
-- Upchanneling isn't a thing yet, stereo to surround has issues.

 ## Contributing

 If you find any bugs or have any suggestions for improvements, feel free to open an issue or submit a pull request.